Note: I am unlikely to be recruiting new PhD students for Fall 2025.

 The Toolset: Desirable Difficulties

 Many learners come into the learning situation with the assumption that “learning should feel easy.”
 What research from cognitive psychology demonstrates, however, is that the effective learning strategies that make learning stick are often the ones that introduce difficulties.
 That is, effective strategies engage learners more effortful and elaborately, and may introduce more experiences of failure early on during learning.
-For the very same reasons why these strategies are effective (they are active and challenging), however, learners often just them to be ineffective (they feel hard).
+For the very same reasons why these strategies are effective (they are active and challenging), however, learners often judge them to be ineffective (they feel hard).

 The Mindset-Toolset Link